Myriad-Dreamin/tinymist/docs/overview.typ

 The code context requests are useful for _Editor Frontends_ to check syntax and semantic the multiple positions.
 For example an editor frontend can filter some completion list by acquire the code context at current position.

-== Replayable Input Events
+== Handling Input Events

 The compilation triggers many side effects, but compiler actor is still almost pure.
 This is achieved by accepting all compile inputs by events.

 Let us take reading files from physical file system as example of processing compile inputs, as shown in @fig:overlay-vfs.
+The upper access model take precedence over the lower access model.
+The memory access model is updated _sequentially_ by `LspActor` receiving source change notifications, assigned with logical ticks $t_(L,n)$.
+The notify access model is also updated in same way by `NotifyActor`.
+When there is an absent access, the system access model initiates the request for the file system.
+The read contents from fs are assigned with logical access time $t_(M,n)$.

 #let pg-hori-sep = 1.5
 #let pg-vert-sep = 0.7